-- The Al Act applies to all Al systems impacting people in the EU (whether these Al systems are built and operated from within the EU or from elsewhere).
-It applies across all sectors. - ► The AI Act imposes different obligations across all actors in the AI value chain. - In certain cases, the AI Act also applies to AI models and systems placed on the market prior to the Act taking effect, including: - ▶ If these are General Purpose AI (GPAI, see definition below) models.
+- The AI Act applies to all AI systems impacting people in the EU (whether these AI systems are built and operated from within the EU or from elsewhere).
+It applies across all sectors. - The AI Act imposes different obligations across all actors in the AI value chain. - In certain cases, the AI Act also applies to AI models and systems placed on the market prior to the Act coming into application, including: - If these are general purpose AI (GPAI) models or systems (see GPAI definition below) - If these are AI systems which fall into the "prohibited" category, or if these are "high-risk" AI systems that are intended to be used by public authorities.

-- If these are Al systems which fall into the "prohibited" category, or if these are "high-risk" Al systems that are intended to be used by public authorities. - Moreover, if an existing AI system undergoes significant changes, it will be treated like the other systems in its "updated" risk category that are being placed on the market at the same time.
+Moreover, if an existing AI system undergoes significant changes, it will be treated like the other systems in its "updated" risk category that are being placed on the market at the same time as when the update took place.